Original-Research: MLP SE (von NuWays AG): Kaufen

 Analyst: Henry Wendisch

-Guidance seems conservative: MLP's FY'24e EBIT guidance of EUR 75-85m is well below our (eNuW: EUR 92m) and in line with market (eCons: EUR 85m) expecations and thus seems conservative already.
-For the remainder of the year, we expect the interest results to remain strong, even in the even of slight rate cuts.
-Additionally, capital markets also develop favourably so far, which should continue to drive AuM growth (and thus sales growth) next to continuous capital inflows from MLP's mass affluent customer base.
-On top of that, another opportunity for performance fees in the coming quarters could also arise, which we do not reflect in our estimates.
-On a side note, the negative effect of EUR 8m in one-off expenses (EUR 5m goodwill impairment in Q4 and EUR 3m merger related costs in Q2) on last years EBIT should not occur again and thus also support an elevated EBIT for FY'24e.
+On a positive note, MLP could grow its fundaments for recurring revenues to new record levels.
+First, AuM increased by EUR 2.3bn (EUR 200m net capital inflows and EUR 2.1bn from rising valuation) to a staggering EUR 59.3bn and serves as the bedrock for profitable and recurring sales in Wealth Management.
+Secondly, the Non-life Insurance Volume grew by 7% yoy to EUR 719m, which is comparable to German SMEs in this field.

-Against this backdrop, MLP's shares are not priced adequately, in our view.
-The outstanding AuM of EUR 57bn already explain 90% of MLP's current valuation, while the strong net liquidity of EUR 190m makes up 30% of MLP's market cap. (see SOTP below).
-This implies, that the remaining business (ex AuM) is not at all reflected in MLP's current valuation, which we regard as highly unjustified for a well diversified business with a 68% recurring revenue share.
+All in all, MLP is on track to outperform its conservative guidance of EUR 75-85m EBIT (vs. eNuW: EUR 88m).
+By simply assuming the last years' Q2-Q4 EBIT of EUR 46m (excluding EUR 7.8m in one-offs) for the remainder of this year, FY'24e EBIT would stand at EUR 83m already.

-Hence, we reiterate our BUY recommendation with an unchanged PT of EUR 12.00, based on FCFY'24e and SOTP.
+Therefore, we reiterate our BUY recommendation with slightly lower PT of EUR 11.50, based on FCFY'24e

 NuWays AG - Equity Research